Atomic Physics/FLYonPIC

 Introduction

-FLYonPIC is an advanced atomic physics model integrated with the PIConGPU PIC-simulation.
+FLYonPIC is an advanced atomic physics model integrated in PIConGPU.

 FLYonPIC is based on averaged states and models the evolution of the atomic state distribution time and space resolved,